Counseling services for individuals and families.

 Stress is a natural part of life, but when it becomes overwhelming, it can have a negative impact on our mental and physical health.
 Our stress management services are designed to help you learn practical strategies to manage stress and improve your overall well-being.

-Since being employed by Nystrom and Associates, now Sagent Behavioral Health, Dr. Stiehm has attended over 200 hrs of professional development commonly referred to as continuing education in areas related to therapy, law enforcement, criminal justice, threat assessment, and various other programs in 2025.
-Some of those programs have been through Sagent Behavioral Health, and others have been on his own accord, and expense to round out his pro-licensed professional education.
+Dr. Stiehm has attended over 250 hrs of professional development commonly referred to as continuing education in areas related to therapy, law enforcement, criminal justice, threat assessment, and various other programs in 2025.
+Some of those programs have been through Sagent Behavioral Health, and others have been on his own accord, and expense to round out his professional education.
 Specifically and more pointily Dr. Stiehm has attended the following; What Makes Narcissistic Personalities Disorders and Their Partners Hard to Diagnosis, Internal Family Systems, Powerful Gottman Method Couples Training, Basic Accelerated Resolution Therapy, Prolonged Exposure Therapy, Motivational Interviewing, MACH-II Challenges in Assessing Complex Teens, Anxiety Disorders Look-Alikes: Understanding Symptoms of Anxiety, as We head Back to School, Master Differential Diagnosis with the DSM5 TR A Symptoms Based Approaching, Working with Clients in Family Court What you Need to Know, Clarifying the Confusing Truth About BPD and Depression, DBT Skills for non DBT Therapists, ACT Therapy Activating Psychological Flexibility, and other local level CEU’s.
+Dr. Stiehm is actively looking into trainings, and professional growth opportunities to provide therapy with psychedelics.

 To maintain professional competency within the past 12 months Dr. Stiehm has joined the following professional associations; Minnesota Psychological Association as an Associate Member, American Association of Suicidology, Minnesota Association of Criminal Defense Attorneys Assoc. of Family and Conciliation Courts – Member Assoc. of Family -Conciliation Courts MN Chapter -Member, American Probation and Parole Association – Individual Member, Minnesota Juvenile Officers Association – Member, Minnesota Association of County Probation Officers – Member, Minnesota Corrections Association Member – Member, International Society of Accelerated Resolution Therapy – member, Minnesota Association of Marriage and Family Therapists- Associate Member, and Minnesota Counseling Association – Member.
 I was a member of ILEETA, I have been an Associate Member of the IACP, Police Executive Research Forum Subscribing Member and former supporting Member of the MN Chiefs Association, and FBI LEEDA.
 Dr. Stiehm has sat as an advisory board member of the Clery Center.
 Dr. Stiehm has been a member of Midwest Criminal Justice Association, Minnesota INFRAGard, and other organizations which support professional growth.

 Dr. Stiehm created, operated, coordinated, and funded the Minnesota Law Enforcement Wellness Summit in November 2024 and November 2025, planning for November 2026.
 Coordinating 3 national level keynote speakers, and 10 other plenary speakers on the topics related to mental health.
-Dr. Stiehm marketed the conference to all Minnesota law enforcement officer(s), agencies, and various therapists through a nine month period leading up to the event.
-Dr. Stiehm ran the budget, and was able to increase review, create sponsorships, as well a bring in a total sales of 16,000.00, and 3000.00 of marketing sponsorships.
-Dr. Stiehm also was able to get the entire training through each of the various licensing boards for continuing education credit.
 Dr. Stiehm related to the conference conducted a research project that is pending publication.
-Dr. Stiehm is hoping to have this be a yearly conference, he is currently in the planning process for 2025.
-The 2025 Minnesota Law Enforcement Wellness Summit has (1) keynote, and 9 other break out speakers/and guest lectures.
-Dr. Stiehm was able to get an increase of 20% enrollments from last year, as well as getting more sponsor.
-Dr. Stiehm is already planning for the conference 2026 year.
+Dr. Stiehm is hoping to have this be a yearly conference, he is currently in the planning process for upcoming November event.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.